dpletzke/lets-get-trivial/README.md

 ## About the app

 <p>
 Lets Get Trivial is built with React.
-It runs on an Express server and uses Socket.io as a websocket framework.
-The app also utilizes a public trivia api for generating questions.
+It runs on an Express server and uses Socket.io as a websocket API.
+The app also utilizes a public trivia api for generating questions and is deployed with Heroku.
 </p>

 ## Finished Product